supu2701/Open-CV-Projects/README.md

 ### ⭕The command window displays the following parameters:
 <img src="https://github.com/supu2701/Shortest-Route-using-Open-CV/blob/main/Path_3.PNG" />

-1. Process points
+1. Process points.
-2. Total Number of occupied grids
+2. Total Number of occupied grids.
-3. Coloured occupied grids
+3. Coloured occupied grids.
-4. Total Number of coloured occupied grids
+4. Total Number of coloured occupied grids.
-5. Dictionary keys of planned path
+5. Dictionary keys of planned path.
-6. Coordinates of planned path
+6. Coordinates of planned path.

 ## 🛑Project 2: Solve the Maze🛑
 This project aims at finding the solution of perfect mazes, which is defined as a maze that has only one path from any point in the maze to any other point.
 Also, maze has no in-accessible sections, no circular paths and no open areas.
 Maze images should have dark walls on light background.